HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: APRs using Hypernetworks

-The main network in the HyperPose architecture is composed of a convolutional backbone and two separate branches for regressing the camera's position and orientation.
-Each branch includes its own Transformer-Encoder and a multilayer perceptron (MLP) head.
-Studies have demonstrated that substituting the patchify stem, utilized in early visual processing of a Vision Transformer (ViT), with a conventional convolutional stem enhances optimization stability and elevates peak performance to a higher level \cite {xiao2021early}.
-Hence, given an input query image $I_{q}\in \mathbb{R} ^{H_{q}\times W_{q}\times C_{q}}$, a shared convolutional backbone generates activation maps.
-Two different activation maps are selected from the CNN based on the particular learned task.
-The activation maps, represented as $ M\in \mathbb{R}^{H_{M}\times W_{M}\times C_{M}^{In}}$, are processed and transformed into $\Tilde{M}\in \mathbb{R}^{H_{M}\times W_{M}\times C_{M}^{Out}}$ using a $1\times 1$ convolutional layer, following the sequence preparation procedure described in \cite{AttentionIsAllYouNeed}.
-To maintain the spatial relationships between the cells of the activation map, positional encoding is applied.
-The processed sequence is then augmented with a learned orientation/position token $T_{m}\in \mathbb{R}^{C_{M}^{Out}}$ , creating a concatenated sequence that serves as the input to the task-specific Transformer Encoder \cite{dosovitskiy2020image}:
+\textbf{The Main Network} consists of a convolutional backbone and two separate branches to regress the camera's position and orientation.
+Each branch includes its particular Transformer and a multilayer perceptron (MLP) head.
+Studies have demonstrated that substituting the patchify stem, utilized in the early visual processing of a Vision Transformer (ViT), with a convolutional stem enhances optimization stability and elevates performance to a higher level \cite{xiao2021early}.
+Therefore, given an input query image $I_{q}\in \mathbb{R}^{H\times W\times C}$, a shared convolutional backbone generates activation maps.
+Two different activation maps are selected from the CNN based on the particular learned task (Fig. 2a).
+The activation maps, represented as $M\in \mathbb{R}^{h\times w\times C^{In}}$, are processed and transformed into $\Tilde{M}\in \mathbb{R}^{h\times w\times C^{Out}}$ using a $1\times 1$ convolutional layer followed by flattening (Fig. 2b).

-The Transformer-Encoder consists of $N$ blocks, all of which are identical in design.
-Each block is composed of a multi-head attention (MHA) mechanism for self-attention and a two-layer MLP with Swish activation functions \cite {ramachandran2017searching} as specified in \cite{DETR}.
-The input is subjected to Layer Normalization (LN) prior to processing by the MHA and MLP modules, as per \cite{AttentionIsAllYouNeed}.
-The outputs of the MHA and MLP are then combined with the input via residual connections and dropout, following the approach outlined in \cite{ShavitFerensIccv21}.
-As described in \cite{16x16}, position encoding is added to the input before each layer, and the final output undergoes additional LN normalization.
-The output at the position of the special token $E_{m_{0}}^{Out}\in \mathbb{R} ^{C_{M}^{Out}}$, represents a context-aware and global summarization of the local features in the input activation map.
-Finally, based on the MLP weights output by the hypernetwork, the estimated camera position and orientation is regressed using the global summarized latent vector $ E_{0}^{Out}$.